Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Experiments

 \textbf{Text as side information:} The goal is to reconstruct an image from its noisy observation, with a text description of the image available as side information.
 We use a pre-trained diffusion model trained on the ImageNet data \citep{dhariwal2021dmsbeatgans}.
-We use 25 images from the ImageNet validation set to evaluate the algorithms and generated a short one-sentence textual description for each image using ChatGPT.
+We use 25 images from the ImageNet validation set to evaluate the algorithms and generated a short one-sentence textual description for each image using ChatGPT as the side information.
 We use ImageReward \citep{xu2023imagereward}, a pre-trained network that measures text-to-image similarity, as the reward function.
-We consider some inverse problem tasks that are significantly challenging, including $\times32$ super resolution, and strong blur with larger kernels.
+We consider some inverse problem tasks that are significantly challenging, including $32\times$ super resolution, and strong blur with larger kernels.
 Experiments use $N{=}4$ and $B{=}100$, and we report the standard metrics and CLIPScore \citep{radford2021clip}.
 CLIPScore measures the cosine similarity between CLIP image embeddings of the ground truth and reconstruction, providing a semantically informed metric that reflects both visual and textual alignment.
-It can be seen in Fig.~\ref{fig:qualitative_results_text_reward} that the qualitative reconstructions closely match textual descriptions.
-The quantitative metrics are in Table~\ref{tab:quantitative_results_text_reward} where both GS and RFJS outperform competing baselines, with RFJS achieving the highest CLIPScore.
+The qualitative reconstructions in Fig.~\ref{fig:qualitative_results_text_reward} closely match the textual descriptions, and the quantitative metrics in Table~\ref{tab:quantitative_results_text_reward} show that both GS and RFJS outperform competing baselines.

-\textbf{MRI with multi-contrast side information:} Finally, we test on fastMRI knee dataset \citep{zbontar2018fastmri} with the ContextMRI model \citep{chung2025contextmri}.
-We pair PD and PDFS contrasts, reconstructing one from the other under highly accelerated $16\times$ undersampling with 2\% ACS.
+\textbf{MRI with multi-contrast side information:} We use fastMRI knee dataset \citep{zbontar2018fastmri} with the ContextMRI model \citep{chung2025contextmri}.
+We pair PD and PDFS contrasts, reconstructing one from the other under $16\times$ undersampling with 2\% ACS.
 We use normalized mutual information (NMI) as reward, which is robust to contrast changes.
-Table~\ref{tab:mri-quantitative-results} shows our methods consistently outperform the baseline in all the metrics of interest.
-Figure~\ref{fig:mri-qualitative} highlights sharper edges and more faithful structure.
+Fig.~\ref{fig:mri-qualitative} highlights sharper edges and more faithful structure.
+Table~\ref{tab:mri-quantitative-results} in Appendix \ref{app: mri_experiments} shows our methods consistently improve the baseline.